Table of Contents

 Niacin causes blood capillaries to expand (vasodilation) and blood to rush towards the skin’s surface.
 This can cause what is called a “flush” when supplementing with a high-dose of niacin – accompanied by redness, itching, or burning sensation in your skin.
 While uncomfortable, a niacin flush is harmless and should only last up to an hour.

-By starting with a low dose (50 mg) of niacin and gradually increasing it, as well as supplementing with a vitamin B complex and vitamin C, an intense flush can be avoided.
+By sticking to a low dose (25-50 mg) of niacin, as well as supplementing with a vitamin B complex and vitamin C, a flush that is too intense can be avoided.
 Never take more than 500 milligrams of niacin per day.

 Always consult a healthcare professional if you are uncertain if a niacin supplement is right for you before starting the Stamets’ Stack.